windmaomao/adventofcode/2015/md/00_pattern.md

 - Once every piece of information is available, we then assemble them into the final answer.

 Each of the steps could have its own complexity,  which might splits into more pieces.
-Once the complexity is full understood, the task could be out-sourced to a helper, ex. `Box` class, to simplify the work.
+Once the complexity is fully understood, the task could be out-sourced to a helper, ex. `Box` class, to simplify the work.

 #### Test